ROCm/aomp/upstream-buildbots/README.md

 Omitting `--dest` on the build step would look in `./manylinux-base` instead and fail with a "Run a pull first" error (the base image is only built by `--build`, not by `--pull`).

+Use `--llvm-src` to mount an existing local LLVM checkout instead of cloning inside the container; it appears at `/home/botworker/bbot/llvm-project`.

 The container is started detached and kept alive, so you can open a shell with: